 San Diego Chargers:

+Right now I am not really sure if light blue or navy is their primary color, so clearing it up; navy is the primary and also add a little red in there too to reference the Tennessee flag which is part of the logo.
 I really dislike the different color shoulder for a number of reasons.
 So I ditched it in favor of some stripes that run from collar to sleeve, perpendicular to your standard stripes on the sleeves.
-And I have never been a fan of the flames on the logo, so I removed them in favor a simple circle logo with the T.
+And I have never been a fan of the flames on the logo, so I removed them in favor a simple circle logo with the Tennessee flag stars and T.

 While they’ve moved around quite a bit, from Chicago to St Louis and finally to Phoenix, they are one of the oldest franchises in the league, so enough with these crazy uniforms, I changed it up to something simple and traditional.

 I was a big fan of their older red helmet / black jersey style, so I switched back to that look, but kept the current logo.
 I also kept the modern block shadow font for the numbers, as something to stand out and make them unique.

 After seeing the Panthers go with black jerseys and black pants I had considered adding a black helmet for an all black look, which would make sense for a team called the Panthers.
 If they were in any other place but Carolina I’d do the all black look, but you’ve got Carolina blue in there, it just looks great, so I made that the primary color, and ditched the silver completely.
 The jersey design stays the same, minus the color swap.
 Fixed the stripes throughout the uniform so they are full stripes, and removed them entirely from the helmet.

 Another of the few classics left in the league, no need for changes.
 Only thing of note is making the bear head the primary logo instead of the wishbone c.